• Skip to primary navigation

 You are likely already familiar with different terrier breeds.
-Handsome little Jack Russel Terriers often take the stage in movies and television shows (remember Wishbone from the popular PBS show?), and a white English Bull Terrier features prominently in marketing for Target.
+Handsome little Jack Russel Terriers often take the stage in movies and television shows (remember Wishbone from the popular PBS show?), and a white English Bull Terrier features prominently in Target’s marketing.

 Terriers are small but mighty, with plenty of energy and spirit.
 However, you may not be familiar with one exceptional terrier breed: the Bedlington Terrier.